Boxing at the 2020 Summer Olympics – Men's middleweight

-The men's middleweight boxing event at the 2020 Summer Olympics is scheduled to take place between 26 July and 7 August 2021 at the Ryōgoku Kokugikan.
-25 boxers from 25 nations are expected to compete.
+The men's middleweight boxing event at the 2020 Summer Olympics took place between 26 July and 7 August 2021 at the Ryōgoku Kokugikan, with 25 boxers from 25 nations competing.

+The medals for the competition were presented by Sergey Bubka, IOC Member, Ukraine; Olympian, Gold Medalist, and the medalists' bouquets were presented by Willi Kaltschmitt Luján, BTF Member; Guatemala.

 Background

 This will be the 26th appearance of the men's middleweight event.
 The event appeared at the first Olympic boxing tournament in 1904 and has been held at every Games with boxing (that is, excluding 1912) since.
 The middleweight class remains at the 69–75 kg range it has used since the 2004 Games.

 Reigning World Champion Gleb Bakshi of Russia has qualified for the Games.
 The 2016 Olympic champion, Arlen López of Cuba, has moved up to the light-heavyweight class for the 2020 Games.

 Qualification

 A National Olympic Committee (NOC) could enter only 1 qualified boxer in the weight class.
 There were 24 quota places available for the men's middleweight, allocated as follows: